Molluscum Contagiosum Stages

 Stage Three: Purulent

 Molluscum contagiosum’s third stage makes an appearance with pus heads.
 These large pus head bumps usually have a dimple in the center of each bump.
 At this point, a doctor might recommend some form of physical treatment.
 This usually involves removing the pus by cutting open the individual lesions, or use of cryotherapy.
+Avoid touching these areas with these bumps whenever possible until you have had the opportunity to speak with your doctor about skin care options.

 Stage Four: Bursts

 The fourth stage of molluscum contagiosum includes bursting bumps.
 The bumps usually burst after periods of scratching.
-It’s important to avoid scratching wherever possible because burst lesions make bacterial infections, and the spread of molluscum contagiosum to other parts of the body, or to other people more likely.
+It’s important to avoid touching or scratching wherever possible because burst lesions make bacterial infections, and the spread of molluscum contagiosum to other parts of the body, or to other people more likely.
 Emuaid can help soothe burning, itching skin in cases like these.